HPC Practice SLURM

 1) create a personal folder in /scratch with mkdir

-5) Using scp, transfer your results from your /scratch/login
+5) Using rsync, transfer your results from your /scratch/login to your /home/login

 6) Delete the personal folder in the /scratch